Guide to Supporting Someone with Depression

 - Ask how you can help.

-- It may seem simple but asking how you can help will allow them to respond to you.
+- It may seem simple, but asking how you can help will allow them to respond to you.
 They may not answer right away or tell you anything, and that is okay.
-Asking helps to show them you care, and you are making an effort to help.
+Asking helps show them you care and are making an effort to help.
 If they do respond, it’s essential to follow through.

 Depression can zap energy and make even the smallest tasks seem impossible for someone suffering from depression.
 Try to offer hope, avoid judgment or blame, and be patients with your loved one during their treatment.
 Understand that response to treatment for depression doesn’t happen overnight; here are a few ways you can support your friend or loved one while they strive to get better.